+Total Credit Requirements = 8 course credits

 A minor in German consists of:

 German Electives (4 courses)

 GER 202

-GER 226
+GER 226 GER 227 GER 237

 GER 227

 GER 237

 GER 335

 GER 336

 German Advanced Electives (1 course)

 GER 350 or higher

+Other Considerations When Planning for the Minor:

-• A combined maximum of one of the five credits may be from of the following $\frac{1}{2}$ credit courses:
+• A combined maximum of one of the five credits may be from of the following 1⁄2 credit courses:

+German 226 German House

+German 220 German House German 227 Intermediate Conversation

+German 227 Intermediate Conversation German 237 Advanced Conversation

-German 226German HouseGerman 227Intermediate ConversationGerman 237Advanced Conversation
+German 25, Travancea Conversation

 • Minors are urged to enroll in an approved study abroad program in a German-speaking country.
+A

-A student returning from a study abroad program is encouraged to take at least one course in advanced German during the student's remaining time at Austin College.
+student returning from a study abroad program is encouraged to take at least one course in advance

+German during the student's remaining time at Austin College.

+Total Credit Requirements = 5 course credits

 Majors and minors are urged to enroll in an approved study abroad program in a German-speaking country.
 Those who do not are advised to spend some summers or January terms in a German language environment.

 SPANISH

 A major in Spanish consists of:

 Spanish Electives (5 courses)

-- SPAN 202 or above
+SPAN 202 or above

-- SPAN 236 or above
+SPAN 236 or above

-- SPAN 226, 227, 237, approved advanced January term, or above
+SPAN 226, 227, 237, approved advanced January term, or above

-- SPAN 250 or above
+SPAN 250 or above

-- SPAN 250 or above
+SPAN 250 or above

 Spanish Advanced Electives (2 courses)

 SPAN 300 level or higher - taken at Austin College

-SPAN 300 level or higher - taken at Austin College

-Senior Seminar Requirement (1 course)

-SPAN 481 Senior Seminar - taken in the spring of the senior year
+SPAN 300 level or higher - taken at Austin College Senior Seminar Requirement (1 course) SPAN 481 Senior Seminar - taken in the spring of the senior year